-Tony White has been writer in residence at the Science Museum (2008), Leverhulme Trust writer in residence at the UCL School of Slavonic and East European Studies (SSEES) (2009–10), and creative entrepreneur in residence and visiting research fellow in the French Department at King’s College London, funded by Creativeworks London (2013–15).
+Tony White is a former chair of London’s award-winning arts radio station Resonance 104.4fm.
+He has been writer in residence at the Science Museum (2008), Leverhulme Trust writer in residence at the UCL School of Slavonic and East European Studies (SSEES) (2009–10), and creative entrepreneur in residence and visiting research fellow in the French Department at King’s College London, funded by Creativeworks London (2013–15).

-Recent appearances by Tony White include readings and panel discussions in the chapel at King’s College London, the British Library, The MAC Belfast, Turner Contemporary Margate, Brixton Book Jam, Lit Crawl: London, London Radical Bookfair, The Cornelius Foundation’s Supper Club, Richard Strange’s Cabaret Futura, the Royal College of Art, Glastonbury and Port Eliot festivals, The Story Conference, ‘Guardian Masterclasses’, the Whitworth Art Gallery Manchester for ‘Whitworth Lates’, the Free Word Centre, Goethe Institut, London Review Bookshop, Irish Writers’ Centre Dublin, Newcastle Writers’ Conference, TLC’s The Literary Conference: Writing in a Digital Age, and a 3-city tour of Australia funded by the Australia Council and Performance Space, Sydney.
+Recent appearances by Tony White include readings and panel discussions in bookshops all over the UK, the chapel at King’s College London, the British Library, The MAC Belfast, Turner Contemporary Margate, Brixton Book Jam, Lit Crawl: London, London Radical Bookfair, Nottingham UNESCO City of Literature, The Cornelius Foundation’s Supper Club, Richard Strange’s Cabaret Futura, the Royal College of Art, Glastonbury and Port Eliot festivals, The Story Conference, ‘Guardian Masterclasses’, the Whitworth Art Gallery Manchester for ‘Whitworth Lates’, the Free Word Centre, Goethe Institut, London Review Bookshop, Irish Writers’ Centre Dublin, Newcastle Writers’ Conference, TLC’s The Literary Conference: Writing in a Digital Age, and a 3-city tour of Australia funded by the Australia Council and Performance Space, Sydney.